 My collection today is more modest, but the Dublin has remained my favorite shape since day one.
 Favorite blends include Presbyterian Mixture, GL Pease’s Abingdon, Ashton’s Artisan’s Blend, and Germain’s Royal Jersey.

-Here are a few LIFE archive shots of a pipesmoking contest from 1959.
-If you can’t figure out how in the world pipesmokers compete against each other, it’s actually quite simple: Typically each contestant is given the same amount of tobacco and two matches, and the winner is whoever can keep his pipe lit the longest.
+Above is a shot from a 1959 pipesmoking contest.
+If you can’t guess how in the world pipesmokers compete against each other, it’s actually quite simple: Typically each contestant is given the same amount of tobacco and two matches, and the winner is whoever can keep his pipe lit the longest.
 The current world record is in the three-hour range.

 For more vintage pipesmoking images, see this post by The Selvedge Yard. — CHRISTIAN CHENSVOLD